-6. In the event of a capital increase, own shares purchased by the Company can be used within the framework of an over-allotment option (greenshoe).
+6. In the event of a capital increase of UNIQA, own shares purchased by the Company can be used within the framework of an over-allotment option (greenshoe).
 A greenshoe option is associated, inter alia, with stabilization measures taken immediately after the commencement of trading in the newly issued shares.
-Such stabilization measures can be taken in accordance with the provisions of Commission Delegated Regulation (EU) 2016/1052 of 8 March 2016 supplementing Regulation (EU) No 596/2014 of the European Parliament and of the Council with regard to regulatory technical standards for the conditions applicable to buyback programs and stabilization measures and are limited to 30 calendar days after the commencement of trading.
+Such stabilization measures can be taken in accordance with the provisions of Commission Delegated Regulation (EU) 2016/1052 of 8 March 2016 supplementing Regulation (EU) No 596/2014 of the European Parliament and of the Council with regard to regulatory technical standards for the conditions applicable to buyback programs and stabilization measures (Delegated Regulation (EU) 2016/1052) and are limited to 30 calendar days after the commencement of trading.
 As a rule, between 8% and not more than 15% (see Article 8 (d) of Delegated Regulation (EU) 2016/1052) of the shares to be placed are temporarily over-allotted (the actual greenshoe) by the existing shareholders of the Company to the issuing banks (usually in a stock lending transaction).
-Through the greenshoe option, the original over-allotment at the original issue price of the new shares.
+Through the greenshoe option, the issuing banks are given the possibility to acquire as many shares as correspond to the original over-allotment at the original issue price of the new shares.
 The issuing banks exercise the greenshoe option to the extent that is necessary to meet their obligations to retransfer shares from the aforementioned stock lending transaction.
 (If shares are purchased by one or all issuing banks on account of stabilization measures, the greenshoe option, as a rule, is not exercised).
 In general, exercise of the greenshoe option is limited to 30 calendar days.